Department of Business and Management Studies

 In Semester 2, students study modules centred around finance, innovation and creativity, project management and entrepreneurship and intrapreneurship, and start to develop their understanding of the importance of each of these aspects to an organisation.

-At Levels 5 and 6, students study a diverse array of contemporary 15-credit modules and undertake one 30-credit module at each level.
+At Levels 5 and 6, students study a diverse array of contemporary 15-credit modules and undertake one 30- credit module at each level.
 Both 30 credit modules afford students the opportunity to undertake business projects and thus develop their project management skills.
 Students will be encouraged and supported by their module tutor to undertake their projects in an area of personal interest allied to a discipline that reflects their career goals.
-At level 5 students undertake a 40-hour work placement over the duration of their first semester of study and use this as a basis upon which to develop their assessment for the Contemporary Project Management in Practice module.
+At level 5 students undertake a cumulative 40-hour work related learning experience over the duration of their first semester of study and use this as a basis upon which to develop their assessment for the Contemporary Project Management in Practice module.
 Furthermore, at level 6 all students complete a Business Start-up module that culminates in a pitch to a panel of business experts.
 Pitching is one of the most valuable skills an entrepreneur can harness to sell what they do, raise finance or just to explain what they do/ their proposition concisely.
 Regardless of whether students wish to enter self-employment or employment this module will provide all students with an invaluable skill set for use within the wider world.

 Relevant commercial, transferable and research related skills are delivered progressively across the programme.
 Furthermore, students on the programme will be challenged to act in line with the ethos of the UN Sustainable Development Goals.
 The Sustainable Development Goals (SDGs) are a collection of 17 global goals designed to be a "blueprint to achieve a better and more sustainable future for all”.
 Individual modules embed this ethos.